keptn/lifecycle-toolkit/docs/content/en/docs/install/cert-manager.md

 * Install the cert-manager of your choice if it is not already installed.
-* Modify the `Deployment` manifest of each KLT operator component.
+* Modify the `Deployment` manifest of each KLT operator component. that is used for installation and to implement Webhooks.
+Bundling the cert-manager simplifies the installation for new users and provides the functionality KLT needs without the overhead of other cert-managers.

+However, KLT works well with standard cert-managers.
+You can redefine the cert-manager that KLT uses *before* you install KLT.

+The steps are:

+* Install the cert-manager of your choice
+* Modify the `Deployment` manifest of each KLT component
-* Add the `Certificate` CRD for the cert-manager you are using.
+* Add the `Certificate` CRD for the cert-manager you are using

 ## Modify the KLT manifest